For some people, a vacation getaway means a room with a nice, comfortable bed.

 Does Cades Cove have a campground?

 Yes, Cades Cove has a campground.
-And it’s one of the most popular and scenic camping areas in the Great Smoky Mountains National Park.
+It’s one of the most popular and scenic camping areas in the Great Smoky Mountains National Park.

 The campground features primitive camping with what traditional campers would consider modern amenities – more on that later.

 The campground is open for tent camping and for RVs that are 40 feet long or less.
-It features 12 ADA family sites and one group site.
+It features 11 ADA family sites and four group sites.
 And it also offers two CPAP sites.

-The restrooms, with the flushing toilets, are ADA accessible with ADA accessible paths to the restrooms.
+The restrooms, which have flushing toilets, are ADA accessible with ADA-accessible paths to the restrooms.
+There are no showers.

-The Campground features more than 155 campsites – the second largest in the area second only to Elkmont Campground – on three loops; A, B or C. The B-loop is generator friendly.
+The campground features 159 campsites in total – one of the largest in the area – on three loops; A, B or C. The B-loop is generator friendly.
+But once it closes for the season, generators are allowed in Loop C with restricted hours.

-Both Loop B and Loop C are open seasonally from mid-April through Thanksgiving weekend.
+Both Loop B and Loop C are open seasonally from early April through Thanksgiving weekend.
 During the off-season, C1-12 and C26-61 are available by reservation only.

 Many sites are booked well in advance.
 Therefore, if you want to stay at the Cades Cove Campground, you’ll need to plan ahead.